cmungall/yaml-ontology-metalanguage/README.md

     - segment
 ```

-An OWLClass can be represented using the following YAML source
+An OWLClass can be represented using the following yom-object, here written using YAML syntax:

 ```
 id: UBERON:1234